d-koppenhagen/k9n.dev/src/content/blog/2025-11-aria-live.md

 ## Understanding Why Live Region Breaks in SPAs

-At its core, an `aria-live` region is simply explained: it tells assistive technologies like screen readers,
+At its core, an `aria-live` region is easily explained: it tells assistive technologies like screen readers,

 > "Hey, whenever this content changes, read it out loud."